KiarashDadpour/TA-DataStructure-2024/Linked Lists/README.md

 - Types of Insertions in Doubly Linked List
 - Types of Deletions from Doubly Linked List
 - Implementation of a program to create a bank using linked lists with methods:
-  - Deposit Balance
+  - Increase Balance
-  - Withdraw Money
+  - Decrease Balance
   - Identify VIP Customers

 **Note**: Customer information was read from a CSV file.